 After graduating from Mississippi State in the fall of 2013, I returned home and began teaching at the local high school.
 During my four and a half years of teaching high school, I taught biology, honors biology, and became the sole agriculture teacher.

 As the agriculture teacher at the local high school, I taught several courses including small animal science, large animal science, agriscience, greenhouse management, plant and soil science, and hydroculture.
 I also taught a few college classes including animal science, wildlife and conservation, natural resources management, and agribusiness.
-During my time as an agriculture teacher, the program was able to purchase and start working in a large commercial scale greenhouse.
-I supervised students growing vegetable crops from seed in both soil and soilless environments.
+During my time as an agriculture teacher, the program was able to purchase and start working in a large commercial-scale greenhouse.
+I supervised students in growing vegetable crops from seeds in both soil and soilless environments.
 I learned how to grow crops using a hydroponics and aquaponics system, which was new ground for me.
 I also supervised the students while they learned to grow flowers and landscaping plants in the greenhouse.